If you are planning to expand your business into Malaysia, you are likely asking the question, What is SST?

 “Many people actually believed that GST had increased the living cost since it was implemented,” Woon Chee says.
 “Therefore, the main objective of this abolishment was to put more purchasing power in the hands of the Malaysian people – especially the lower- to middle-income earners – which would result in a much higher disposable income.”

-How SST works in Malaysia
+How SST works in Malaysia: definition and rates

 SST is an indirect tax made up of the following components.

 The sales tax component of SST is imposed on products manufactured and produced locally and on taxable goods imported into Malaysia.
 It is charged to consumers based on the purchase price of certain goods and services.

 The sales tax is only imposed at one stage of the supply chain (at the time of the goods’ sale or disposal).

 The sales tax rate in Malaysia ranges from 5%, 10% or another specified rate, depending on the type of goods.